GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 ### 🔐 What is JWT?

 JWT stands for **JSON Web Token** – a compact, URL-safe token used for securely transmitting information between parties as a JSON object.
-It’s commonly used for authentication in RESTful APIs.
+It's commonly used for authentication in RESTful APIs.

 ---